geometry-zsh/geometry/README.md

 [plugins](/plugins) directory.

 Some plugins only render when you are in a given directory or in the presence of a given file.
-You can have those plugins always render by pinning a `+` before the name
+You can have those plugins always render by pinning a `+` before the name.

 ```sh
 export GEOMETRY_PROMPT_PLUGINS=(exec_time git +rustup) # rustup will always render